CBorowski-dev/docs-operaton-org/content/webapps/cockpit/extend/plugins.md

 ---

 {{< note title="Plugin Compatibility" class="info" >}}
-Please note that we updated the frontend plugin interface with Camunda Runtime 7.14.
-Plugins written for Camunda Runtime 7.13 and earlier might no longer work with Camunda Runtime 7.14.
+Please note that we updated the frontend plugin interface with Operaton Runtime 7.14.
+Plugins written for Operaton Runtime 7.13 and earlier might no longer work with Operaton Runtime 7.14.
 Checkout the [update guide]({{< ref "/update/minor/713-to-714" >}}) for more details.
 {{< /note >}}

 Cockpit defines a plugin concept to add own functionality without being forced to extend or hack the Cockpit web application.
 You can add plugins at various plugin points, e.g., the processes dashboard as shown in the following example: